danesnick/old_website/legal.markdown

 ## Privacy

-This websited is hosted by Netlify.
+This website is hosted by Netlify.
 You can read about their privacy policy [here](https://www.netlify.com/privacy/).

+I also use the analytics service [GoatCounter](https://www.goatcounter.com/help/gdpr) to get basic analytics on visitors to this site.
+You can block this by disabling javascript, or by blocking the domains `ndanes.goatcounter.com` and `gc.zgo.at`.
+You can also see the live analytics at [https://ndanes.goatcounter.com](https://ndanes.goatcounter.com/).

 On my [bands](/bands) page, I link to music from BandCamp, which you can read their privacy policy [here](https://bandcamp.com/privacy).